 What can be learned from cloud

 Speaking on performance tuning, one can think of services that can not be run on public clouds because of network latency.
+That can be a reason to have an Exadata on customer side (Exadata [email protected] offering).
 But one can learn from cloud services to engineer environments on-premises.
 I see at least two interesting aspects:

 Saves time and ensures quality.
 DBAs end up becoming developers.
 Running services autonomously by data mine data ditctionary (or simple use “statistics”, but this term is not as modern as “data mining”) is also part of automatisation.